SariskaIO/logging-service/README.md

 ## Components
  - Logging operator (https://banzaicloud.com/ )
  - Elastic operator
  - Elasticsearch for database
  - Enterprise search
- - Fluentd and Fluentbit for logs prosessor and logs collector
+ - Fluentd and Fluentbit for logs prosessor and logs collector(already included with logging operator but customized yaml files included in this setup )
  - Kibana for visualization
  - scalable setup